davidtheclark/grunt-spritesmith-hd/README.md

 [grunt-spritesmith](https://github.com/Ensighten/grunt-spritesmith) &mdash; allows for a variety of spriting engines ([check out its requirements](https://github.com/Ensighten/grunt-spritesmith#requirements)).

 grunt-spritesmith-hd, though, is more restricted.
-It uses [GraphicsMagick for Node](http://aheckmann.github.io/gm/) for image processessing, and that **requires that you already have either GraphicsMagick or ImageMagick installed.**
+It uses [GraphicsMagick for Node](http://aheckmann.github.io/gm/) for image processessing, and that **requires that you already have either GraphicsMagick or ImageMagick installed.** *(Note that if you have installed ImageMagick and not GraphicsMagick, you need to specify this in the [`resizeEngine` setting](#resizeEngine).)*

 ## Installation